Ghini/ghini.desktop/doc/imex.rst

       Check that the current ``pocket.db`` snapshot of the database is up to date, and return it to the requesting client.
 If the snapshot is not up to date, return None.

+      If client is not registered, return a numeric error code.

 .. admonition:: update_from_pocket(client_id, content)
    :class: toggle

       Update the ghini database with the content from the ghini.pocket client.

+      Content is a single log line from ghini.pocket, and obviously cannot include pictures.
-Content does not include pictures, which are sent separately, one per request.
+      These are sent separately, also one per request.

+      If client is not registered, return a numeric error code.

 .. admonition:: add_picture(client_id, name, base64)
    :class: toggle